misakey/backend/docs/overview/components.md

 We are developing some plugins for popular CMS (Wordpress, Prestashop, ...) to for easy integration.

-We are looking for new software to integrate with, so feel free to suggest new integrations or to contribute to ongoing ones (see next section)!
+We are looking for new software to integrate with, so feel free to suggest new integrations or to contribute to ongoing ones: see next section!